Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 Fertilize new grass with a slow-release starter fertilizer.
 This type of fertilizer promotes root growth.
 Never use a "weed & feed" type of fertilizer on new lawns until its' root system becomes well established.
-This type of fertilizer contains herbicides which, when applied to heavily, injures the new sod's delicate ends.
+This type of fertilizer contains herbicides which, when applied too heavily, injures the new sod's delicate ends.

-Water a new St. Augustine lawn two times per day for the first 3 weeks then cut back to a normal seasonal schedule.
+Water a new St. Augustine lawn two times per day for the first three weeks, then cut back to a normal seasonal schedule.
 Turn the water on early in the morning and again in the early afternoon.
 Use enough water to keep the root system wet, but do not flood the turf.
 The second watering should start before the turf becomes arid and end before nightfall, limiting the new growth's susceptibility to disease or fungus.

 © 2018 Bert Holopaw